DelphiPackageManager/DPM/docs/package-signing.md

 ## Multiple Repositories and Re-Ingest

-The DPM server is open source, so the official gallery is not the only repository that will exist: organisations will run their own instances, often for internal use.
+The DPM server is open source, so the official gallery is not the only repository that will exist: organisations may run their own instances, often for internal use.
 Such an instance may serve packages that originated on the official gallery and therefore already carry an author signature and the official gallery's repository signature.
 When that instance ingests such a